haade-administrator/haade.fr/_posts/en/2020-02-10-zigbee-comprendre-le-protocole-et-le-maillage.md

 Zigbee2mqtt has native support for homeassistant and hassio.
 You can easily create a lovelace map displaying the zigbee protocol and mesh live.
 In addition every 15 days zigbee modules are supported.
 At the time of writing this message, there are more than 500 modules.

 Zigbee2mqtt.io devotes an entire article to the inclusion of new modules that are not yet supported, it's really within everyone's reach.
 [We currently find zigbee keys around 20€]({% link _products/{{ page.locale | slice: 0,2 }}/2022-09-23-key-zigbee-3-sonoff-Z-Bridge-dongle-E.md %}), (if you have the programming boxes) otherwise it's 22 € the first order).
 The cc2531 has the disadvantage of being compatible only with the zigbee-1.2 network, why: because it does not have enough internal memory.
-If you want a basic network in zigbee 3.0, then you will have to opt for a coordinator [CC26X2R coordinator zigbee 3.0](https://www.ti.com/tool/LAUNCHXL-CC26X2R1){:target="_blank"} with $40 cost.
+If you want a basic network in zigbee 3.0, then you will have to opt for a coordinator [CC26X2R coordinator zigbee 3.0](https://www.ti.com/tool/LAUNCHXL-CC26X2R1){: target="_blank"} with $40 cost.
 It is also possible to transform a cc2530/31 into a router in order to strengthen its mesh. remembering that for the competition we are between 35-45€.

 ### As a reminder: